11x-dev/hint-feature-part-1/README.md

 NOTE: Remember that you do not need to include the red marks for the incorrect next moves.
 You are only responsible for including the green marks for the correct next move(s).

-This was a real bug from a real production codebase!
-Feel free to use any resources you want on this coding challenge, have fun!

 ************************
 **Relevant Code and examples**
 ************************